-During the winter, I tried preliminary testing of the radio.
-To make a long story short, the RF Multiplier unit was so filthy that erratic operation resulted.
-The SSB/AM switch needed to be completely disassembled, cleaned, and restored.
+During this time I performed preliminary testing of the radio.
+AM worked but was anemic, CW operation was erratic.
+The SSB/AM switch needed to be completely disassembled, cleaned, and restored along with the associated wiring.
 I figured if I was going to do that, I might as well disassemble the entire RF Multiplier stage for cleaning and restoration.
-Since I wanted to get the radio on the air as soon as possible, I used an RF Multiplier stage from a second 5100 I had on the shelf.
+Since I wanted to get the radio on the air as soon as possible, I used an RF Multiplier stage from a hanger queen 5100 I had purchased.

 Switch SW 2 runs through the RF Multiplier unit.
 Here are some photos showing the location of the common tab of each switch wafer.
-(July 2019)

 Meter Shunt Resistors.